 What is Homes for Good?

-The Home Hub has released its new initiative Homes for Good, a coordinated and whole-of-community response to the increased housing and homelessness crisis presented by COVID-19.
+Home Hub has released its new initiative Homes for Good, a coordinated and whole-of-community response to the increased housing crisis presented by the bushfires and COVID-19.

-We are helping to provide a key part of the COVID-19 housing and homelessness response – making unused homes and accommodation (including commercial space), available for landlords who can manage it, for people who need safe places to call home.
+We’re helping to provide a key part of the bushfire and COVID-19 housing response – making any unused homes and accommodation (including commercial space), available for landlords who can manage it, for people who need a safe places to stay.

 Did you know that at the time of the last WA census there were:

-During COVID-19, this worsening crisis is about to get much, much worse for us all in WA.
+During the bushfires and COVID-19, this worsening crisis is about to get much, much worse for us all in WA.

 To save lives in our communities, it’s important that we all play a role in making sure that all people in WA have safe spaces to go right now – both short-term accommodation and longer-term homes.

 As a non-profit and charitable organisation, we developed Home Hub so that we could all work together as a WA community to improve housing and end homelessness.
-As a local and creative solution in WA, Home Hub can be used to manage Homes for Good – an opportunity for us all to work together to respond to our COVID-19 housing and homelessness crisis.
+As a local and creative solution in WA, Home Hub can be used to manage Homes for Good – an opportunity for us all to work together to respond to emergency housing crises.